| Appendix 5: Articles

 production and to arrest environmental degradation in rite

+dry zones.
 In tandem with increased cropping intensity due to

 availability of irrigation water, the cultivation practices